Azmisov/NIMBYDaemon/README.md

 - *query.c*: more configuration defaults; also holds the URL of the configuration file (inside `query_config` method)
 - *main.c*: default log file location
 - *logging.c*: maximum log file size, before the log gets emptied

+##Tractor Engine Dashboard

+In addition to the daemon, there are several scripts you can use to modify the Tractor engine dashboard.
+They add another tab on the settings page for modifying the `NIMBYDaemon.config`.
+The tab is named "NIMBY."
+If you use this, you won't need to edit the configuration file manually. *Note: most of the code in AppView.js.gz is copyright Pixar; so do not use it illegally.*

+    # First, copy the scripts to the website directory
+    cp website/NIMBY.html ENGINE_DIR/website/tv/js/
+    cp website/AppView.js.gz ENGINE_DIR/website/tv/js/
+    cp website/NIMBYWriter.js ENGINE_DIR/website/
+    # Use the updated AppView script
+    mv ENGINE_DIR/website/debug.html ENGINE_DIR/website/index.html
+    # Run the NIMBYWriter mini-server as a node module
+    # Optionally, have this run as a startup command in rc.local
+    node ENGINE_DIR/website/NIMBYWriter.js &

+If you use the dashboard for NIMBY configuration, make sure to remove comments from the NIMBYDaemon.config file.
+JavaScript does not allow comments in JSON.
+Also, note that `AppView.js.gz` was adapted from the one provided in version 1.7.2.
+If you have a newer version of Tractor Engine, you may need to manually port over the changes.